ShawnHanXiao/LearnGit/readme.txt

 I'm learning Git!
 Git is important!
-This is my first Git repository!
+This is my first Git repository, which only contains one file!